 This document may contain information obtained from third parties, including ratings from credit ratings agencies such as Standard & Poor's.
-Reproduction and distribution of third party content in any form is prohibited except with the prior written permission of the related third party.
-Third party content providers do not guarantee the accuracy, completeness, timeliness or availability of any information, including ratings, and are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, or for the results obtained from the use of such content.
-Third party content providers give no express or implied warranties, including, but not limited to, any warranties of merchantability or fitness for a particular purpose or use.
-Third party content providers shall not be liable for any direct, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including lost income or profits and opportunity costs) in connection with any use of their content, including ratings.
+Reproduction and distribution of third-party content in any form is prohibited except with the prior written permission of the related third-party.
+Third-party content providers do not guarantee the accuracy, completeness, timeliness or availability of any information, including ratings, and are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, or for the results obtained from the use of such content.
+Third-party content providers give no express or implied warranties, including, but not limited to, any warranties of merchantability or fitness for a particular purpose or use.
+Third-party content providers shall not be liable for any direct, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including lost income or profits and opportunity costs) in connection with any use of their content, including ratings.
 Credit ratings are statements of opinions and are not statements of fact or recommendations to purchase hold or sell securities.
 They do not address the suitability of securities or the suitability of securities for investment purposes, and should not be relied on as investment advice.

 Any MSCI sourced information in this document is the exclusive property of MSCI Inc. ('MSCI').
 Without prior written permission of MSCI, this information and any other MSCI intellectual property may not be reproduced, re-disseminated or used to create any financial products, including any indices.
 This information is provided on an "as is" basis.
 The user assumes the entire risk of any use made of this information.
 MSCI, its affiliates and any third party involved in, or related to, computing or compiling the information hereby expressly disclaim all warranties of originality, accuracy, completeness, merchantability or fitness for a particular purpose with respect to any of this information.
 Without limiting any of the foregoing, in no event shall MSCI, any of its affiliates or any third party involved in, or related to, computing or compiling the information have any liability for any damages of any kind.
 MSCI and the MSCI indexes are services marks of MSCI and its affiliates.

-Russell/Nomura Japan Equity Indexes are protected by certain intellectual property rights of Nomura Securities Co., Ltd. and Russell
+Russell/Nomura Japan Equity Indexes are protected by certain intellectual property rights of Nomura Securities Co., Ltd. and Russell Investments.
+Nomura Securities Co., Ltd. and Russell Investments.

-Investments.
 Nomura Securities Co., Ltd. and Russell Investments do not guarantee the accuracy, completeness, reliability, or usefulness thereof and do not account for business activities and services that any index user and its affiliates undertake with the use of the Indexes.

 Investors should consider this document as only a single factor in making their investment decision and, as such, the report should not be viewed as identifying or suggesting all risks, direct or indirect, that may be associated with any investment decision.
-Nomura Group produces a number of different types of research product including, among others, fundamental analysis, quantitative analysis and short term trading ideas; recommendations contained in one type of research product may differ from recommendations contained in other types of research product, whether as a result of differing time horizons, methodologies or otherwise.
+Nomura Group produces a number of different types of research product including, among others, fundamental analysis and quantitative analysis; recommendations contained in one type of research product may differ from recommendations contained in other types of research product, whether as a result of differing time horizons, methodologies or otherwise.
 Nomura Group publishes research product in a number of different ways including the posting of product on Nomura Group portals and/or distribution directly to clients.
 Different groups of clients may receive different products and services from the research department depending on their individual requirements.
-Clients outside of the US may access the Nomura Research Trading Ideas platform (Retina) at https://go.nomuranow.com/equities/tradingideas/retina/